misd-erc/ERC-Assets-Management-System/API/README.md

 - Ids should always be long
 - Follow encrypted get/set form for contents that needs to be encrypted (e.g. EncryptedPassword, EncryptedApiKey).
 - All should be nullable (except primary key) even though we will make it as required to prevent future possible issues.
-- Add a comment if the column is foreign key (e.g. // Foreign Key to tblSystemUsers table).